 Consult a physician before consuming kratom and tamsulosin together.
 A severe drop in blood pressure requires quick medical intervention.

-It is primarily for treating benign prostatic hyperplasia and prostatitis in men.
+This medication is primarily used to treat benign prostatic hyperplasia and prostatitis in men.
 It is also used for the symptomatic treatment of ureteral stones and female voiding dysfunction.
-A common side effect of this drug is low blood pressure and dizziness on suddenly standing up from a sitting or laying down position.

 |Classification||Alpha Adrenergic Receptor Blockers|

 |Interaction With Kratom||Antagonistic|

 |Risk of Interaction||Moderate|

 Tamsulosin is used in the treatment of various urinary pathologies.
 The indications for the use of tamsulosin are: